Our CEO, Rachel Billsberry-Grass, reflects on her first 450 days at Wessex Cancer Support and looks to the future of cancer support

 We’re repeating this research to find out how Covid-19 has changed people’s experiences and we’d appreciate your input – you can access the survey here.

-So, I could see that the work of our charity is vital, and with many years’ experience in fundraising and marketing, I felt that I could help to add value to Wessex Cancer Trust.
+So, I could see that the work of our charity is vital, and with many years’ experience in fundraising and marketing, I felt that I could help to add value to Wessex Cancer Support.
 My aim on joining was to help establish some financial stability so that we could build on the positive reputation we have in order to reach out and provide support for even more people.

 Many of you will be all too aware of the impact that Covid-19 has had on cancer services.

 In its publication, ‘Building Back Cancer Services,’ the Institute for Public Policy Research (IPPR) reports that during the first year of the pandemic, 369,000 fewer people than expected were referred to a specialist for a suspected new cancer diagnosis, which they estimate has led to 19,500 missing cancer diagnoses.
 Many people felt too scared to seek help for symptoms or felt anxious about whether services could be accessed safely.
 The Wessex region is working hard to address the delays across the cancer care pathway, but the individual emotional impact will inevitably be long-lasting.
-At Wessex Cancer Trust, we pride ourselves in being experts at helping our clients manage the emotional impact of cancer, from diagnosis to recovery.
+At Wessex Cancer Support, we pride ourselves in being experts at helping our clients manage the emotional impact of cancer, from diagnosis to recovery.
 If the estimates and statistics prove to be true, the next few years will see an increase in people accessing our services and we need to be ready and able to support them in the best possible way.